 Brain Tumor And Brain Cancer—Child

-- Secondary or metastatic brain cancer—cancer started somewhere else in the body and spread to the brain.
-These are also known as metastatic tumors.
+- A secondary brain tumor starts somewhere else in the body and spreads to the brain.

 - Worsen over a period of weeks to months

 - Be worse in the morning or cause you to wake during the night

 - Worsen with change of posture, straining, or coughing

 A tumor can also affect the function of nearby tissue and cause:

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Muscle strength, coordination, reflexes, response to stimuli, and alertness will be tested.
 Your child's eyes may be examined to check for signs of brain swelling.